L.M. Reid is an Irish writer who has published many articles in magazines and online.

 Your dog wants to please you and loves your company.
 It will have fun playing with you and a toy while also learning.
 There is no better way to teach it some commands like fetch, drop, sit and stay than playtime a few minutes a day.

 Each dog will have their own favorite toy.
 Your pet will soon let you know.
 My dog Lexie does not really like to play with balls.
-She finds it hard to keep in her mouth and prefers to run after the plastic bones or animals.
+She finds it hard to keep in her mouth.
+Her favorite toy is a plastic bone which I bought online last year.
 There are loads of great toys for dogs that you can buy that will stimulate its mental abilities and give it physical exercise too.

 - Balls and Frisbees.
 These are the most common toys bought.
 They are great for your dog when you want to use up its excess energy.